awsdocs/amazon-managed-blockchain-hyperledger-fabric-developer-guide/doc_source/get-started-create-client.md

 ## Step 4\.3: Clone the Samples Repository<a name="get-started-client-clone-samples"></a>

 **Note**
-If you are working with Hyperledger Fabric v1\.2 networks, use `--branch v1.2.0` instead of `--branch v1.4.7` in the following commmands\.
+If you are working with Hyperledger Fabric v1\.2 or v1\.4 networks, use `--branch v1.2.0` or `--branch v1.4.7` instead of `--branch v2.2.3` in the following commmands\.

 ```
 cd /home/ec2-user
 ```

 ```
-git clone --branch v1.4.7 https://github.com/hyperledger/fabric-samples.git
+git clone --branch v2.2.3 https://github.com/hyperledger/fabric-samples.git
 ```

 ## Step 4\.4: Configure and Run Docker Compose to Start the Hyperledger Fabric CLI<a name="get-started-client-configure-peer-cli"></a>